 PFA Pension is a Danish pension fund.
 It invests on behalf of more than 1.2 million customers.
-PFA has more than DKK 500 billion (€67 billion) under management.140
+PFA has more than DKK 500 billion (€67 billion) under management.146 asset managers.148 In 2014 PFA introduced index-linked funds managed by PFA to ensure that customers do not accidentally invest in companies that produce cluster weapons, anti-personnel landmines or nuclear weapons.149

-PFA Pension's Policy for Responsible Investment states that the pension fund does not wish to invest in companies that produce controversial weapons, including nuclear weapons.141
+PFA Pension's Policy for Responsible Investment states that the pension fund does not wish to invest in companies that produce controversial weapons, including nuclear weapons.147